French Gulch Fire

 Map: Yarnell, Arizona

 YARNELL, Ariz.
-(AP) -- A wildfire that has burned over a square mile of brush and trees five miles east of the communities of Yarnell and Peeples Valley in north-central Arizona is nearing full containment.
+(AP) -- A wildfire burning five miles east of the communities of Yarnell and Peeples Valley in north-central Arizona has grown slightly even as firefighters make progress in containing it.